foamyesque/CC/Readme.md

   </ol>

-  An appeal will usually proceed through up to three stages:
+  An appeal may proceed through two stages:
   <ol>
-    <li> It is first considered by a Supervisor Moderator;
+    <li> It is first considered by a Magistrate;
-    <li> If the decision made by the Supervisor Moderator is unsatisfactory, you may request that it be reviewed by the Directors;
-    <li> If the decision made by the Directors is unsatisfactory, you may request that it be reviewed by a Tribunal of the Community Council
+    <li> If the decision made by the Magistrate is unsatisfactory, you, the Deputy Director of Moderation, or the Executive Director, may request that it be reviewed by a Tribunal of the Community Council.
   </ol>

-  In some cases, at the discretion of the Directors, an appeal may be either be heard immediately by the Directors or proceed directly to a Tribunal of the Community Council.
+  In some cases, at the discretion of the Directors, an appeal may proceed directly to a Tribunal of the Community Council.

-  Both the Supervisor Moderators and the Directors have the right to alter the original Staff action in any way they deem fit, including but not limited to:
+  The Magistrates have the right to alter the original Staff action in any way they deem fit, including but not limited to:
   <ol>
       <li> Complete removal;
       <li> Correcting the basis of the Staff action;